Bishop's University: Williams School of Business

-Controversies

-In November 2021, Bishop's came under scrutiny after a large sign appeared on Bishop’s Bridge near campus reading: “He raped me, I reported, he’s still in my class, BU take action.”
-The message, and others that followed, drew widespread attention on social media and led to student vigils, petitions, and calls for reform of the school’s handling of sexual assault complaints.
-Bishop’s announced that it had hired an external firm to investigate and pledged to review its policies, but many students expressed dissatisfaction with the administration’s response.

-In 2024 and 2025, Bishop’s faced significant public criticism over issues related to one professor's conduct.
-In late 2024, sociology professor Cheryl Gosselin was accused by multiple students of using racist, homophobic, and Islamophobic language in class, including the repeated use of slurs and disparaging remarks about minority groups.
-Students reported feeling targeted or dismissed when they raised concerns, and some withdrew from her courses as a result.
-Although Bishop’s acknowledged the complaints and reassigned her courses to other professors, neither Gosselin nor the University has publicly disclosed the outcome of the investigation, prompting criticism about a lack of transparency.

 Campus

 The Bishop's campus is located on 550 acre of land at the junction of the Saint Francis and Massawippi rivers in the Eastern Townships region of Quebec and features 25 buildings.
 The site of Bishop's College, a grassy knoll at the confluence of two rivers, provided a natural setting where architecture would be viewed as an integral but subsidiary part of the scenic vista.
 Known as 'Oxford on the Massawippi' for its architectural style, the campus is significantly influenced by the Gothic Revival period and is home to some of Quebec's most historic buildings, including St. Mark's chapel.
 Construction on campus began with "Old Arts" in 1846 and continues today with the university's most recent building, the Library Learning Commons, in 2017.
 The campus also provided the setting for the films Lost and Delirious (2001) and The Covenant (2006).